stefanylaforest/Dogpark/README.md

 # 🦴 Dogpark: A Social Network For Dogs

 Welcome to Dogpark.
-A fictionized social media for our furry friends that bark.
+A fictionalized social media for our furry friends that bark.

 ---